nitesh-manglik/cybersecurity-playground/README.md

 Throughout my career, I've learned that practical knowledge is one of the most effective ways to understand cybersecurity.
 This repository is my way of giving back to the community by sharing real-world concepts, hands-on labs, and structured learning material.

 My objective is to make cybersecurity learning practical, accessible, and beneficial—not only for newcomers entering the field, but also for experienced professionals who want a reliable reference or wish to sharpen their skills.

+Don't start with **"How to Hack."** Start with the fundamentals.

+If you don't understand networking, tools like Nmap will feel like magic instead of making sense.
+If you don't have a solid grasp of Linux, Kali Linux becomes just another operating system rather than a powerful security platform.

+Build your knowledge step by step.
+Master the foundations first, then let each new concept build on the last.
+That's how you develop skills that last—not just memorize tools.

 ---